secretflow/spu/docs/getting_started/tutorials/cpp_lr_example.rst

 C++ Example: Logistic Regression
 ================================

-To use SPU C++ API, we have to first :ref:`getting_started/install:build from source`, this document shows how to write a privacy preserving logistic regression program with SPU C++ API.
+To use SPU C++ API, we have to first :ref:`getting_started/install:From Source`, this document shows how to write a privacy preserving logistic regression program with SPU C++ API.

 Logistic Regression